rucs-uoft/rucs-uoft.github.io/_posts/2016-11-24-WindsorDennis.md

-We examined each student’s submissions in order of submission time and then placed the student into one of the following three categories: using query-building techniques, not using query-building techniques, or unclear if query building techniques were used (see table
+We examined each student’s submissions in order of submission time and then placed the student into one of the following three categories: using query-building techniques, not using query-building techniques, or unclear if query building techniques were used (see Table 1).
-\[table:groups\]).
 Based on this, 152 students were omitted from RA analysis and 74 students were omitted from SQL analysis because we could not determine if they were using query-building techniques.
 Students appear to have found the RA question easier; the number of students who